 - Help them understand the stability

 The sensorimotor stage of development is based on the environment’s stability, building trust, looping discovery, reinforcement, and subsequent discovery.
 The environment around a child must be kept as stable as possible.
-For instance, let them understand there’s a place for a diaper change, toys go on the same shelf each night, and they should sit on a chair to eat.
+For instance, let them understand there’s a place for a diaper change, toys go on the same shelf each night, and that they should be sitting on a chair to eat.

 Keeping their objects at the same place and using the same place for the same activity maintains a stable environment.
 It eventually helps the baby better understand things and object permanence.
 Keep their environment mostly stable while also accommodating a few alterations to encourage discovery and experimentation to boost the baby’s motor skills.